CLSPhila/ls_report_agent/README.md

 1. __Worst option__: A yaml file that you keep out of source control with the credential information.
 Passwords are still stored as plain text, so this is the worst idea.
 2. Use `getpass` to just enter passwords yourself when you need it.
 Maybe the safest option, but also very inconvenient because it limits automation.
 3. Use `keyring` and `keyring_jeepney` and your system's keyring to store the credentials.
+4. Use something like Vault for very paranoid secret storage.
+Or you could work out some way to use Docker secrets.

 To set the credentials: